FOOD GIANT Nestle has announced plans to close its defined benefit pension scheme, sparking the threat of industrial action.

-The company, which employs around 8,000 workers in the UK including nearly 3,000 in Yorkshire, said it planned to replace it with a defined contribution scheme.
+The company, which employs around 8,000 workers in the UK including at factories in York and Halifax, said it planned to replace it with a defined contribution scheme.

 Unions accused the company of an “act of betrayal” and warned that strikes “loomed large” if the change goes ahead.